 If you have previously conducted a direct cremation and are now looking for a celebrant to help host a life celebration memorial service, we have included some resources below to help you locate a celebrant.

 How much do the services of a celebrant cost?

-From the research I have conducted you can expect to pay anything between $200 and $1,000 for the services of a certified Life Celebrant.
-A freelance celebrant can typically charge around $450 and would commit approximately 5 – 10 hours time with the family to coordinate services.
+From the research I have conducted, you can expect to pay anything between $200 and $1,000 for the services of a certified Life Celebrant.
+A freelance celebrant can typically charge around $450 and would commit approximately 5 – 10 hours of time with the family to coordinate services.

 Can I arrange my own life celebration?

 Absolutely!
 And what a wonderful idea.
 Just imagine what fun you can have planning how all your relatives and friends are going to celebrate you!
 There are even websites and Apps that now facilitate you planning out your own wishes for when the time comes.

 This obviously saves the family from having to pull all this together on your demise.
 Plus, it does mean that YOU have created the perfect celebration of your life that you feel best reflects you….or certainly how you want people to remember you!